ghc-proposals/ghc-proposals/proposals/0000-local-types.md

       data B
       -- Overlaps the global instance, requiring an
       -- {-# OVERLAPPING #-} annotation
-      instance Foo B where ...
+      instance Foo A B where ...
     in ...